 Join a group of rock climbers to go hiking and mountain climbing.
 Climbing the rock takes about 5 hours and it gives you the opportunity of having an aerial view of Abuja City as well as its environs.

-For first time climbers, it’s advisable you climb the Rock through the East side.
+For first time climbers, it’s advisable you climb the Rock through the Eastside.
 Climbing the mountain can be a daunting challenge but with adequate preparation, you’re good to go.
 In order to avoid any hazard and ensure your safety, you should be armed with items like climbing rope, helmet, and hiking shoes.
 Ensure that you have an expert climber by your side.

 Also, view the face of the Zuma Rock from the southwestern wing as well as in the evening.
 Do not leave Zuma Rock without visiting the Zuma Rock village, which lies stately behind the rock.

-How Much A Visit To Zuma Rock Will Cost
+How Much Will A Visit To Zuma Rock Cost?